CTU-IIG/thermocam-pcb/README.md

 ### Basic functionality

-To simply display the thermocamera image, run without any arguments:
+To simply display the thermocamera image, run the program without any arguments:

 `./build/thermocam-pcb`

+or

+    ./build/run

-This requires the WIC license file to be in the same directory as the executable.
+This requires the WIC license file to be in the current directory.
 If your license file is elsewhere, you need to specify its directory with `--license-dir` to be able to use the camera.

 ### Additional functionality